defuse/defuse.github.io/content/posts/zecsec-roadmap-for-2023.md

 - Getting answers to technical questions about the Zcash protocol.
 - Anything else security- or -privacy-related, really!

-In addition to supporting Zcash projects themselves, I am will also be available to the Zcash Grant Committee to support their decision-making by providing technical or security-related input.
+In addition to supporting Zcash projects themselves, I will also be available to the Zcash Grant Committee to support their decision-making by providing technical or security-related input.